Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 Dr. Dave Billiards Instructional Products

-They are also available for streaming via YouTube here:
+They are also available to stream or download via Vimeo

 Dr. Dave's online video collection